jiyeow/jy_project/README.md

 Highlights:
 1) For baseflow samples
-- DRP concentrations were significantly higher at catchment 12 than at catchment 11.
+- DRP concentrations were significantly lower at catchment 11 than at catchment 12.
 - TP concentrations were not significantly different at both catchments.
 - TSS, NOx, and TN concentrations were significantly higher at catchment 11 than at catchment 12.
+2) For event flow samples
+- DRP concentrations were not significantly different at both catchments.
+- TP, TSS, NOx, and TN concentrations were significantly higher at catchment 11 than at catchment 12.

 Insert load comparison here (consider using a figure). <br>